-If the liquid is not listed select Other and enter a propagation rate in metres/second.
+If the liquid is not listed select 0ther and enter a propagation rate in metres/second.

-- 11. If you need to alter the fluid temperature from that shown select either °C or °F with the cursor and press the ENTER key. - 12.
+- If you need to alter the fluid temperature from that shown select either °C or °F with the cursor and press the ENTER key. - 12.
 Enter the new temperature value and press the ENTER key. - 13.
 The new temperature should now be indicated in both °C and °F. - 14.
-Select Continue.. and press the ENTER key.
+Select Continue.. then press the ENTER key. - 15.
+The SENSOR SEPARATION screen now displays a summary of the entered parameters and informs you of the type of sensor to be used, the mode of operation and the distance to set up between the sensors.